 Clearly, the right disposition is crucial for roles that involve interacting with clients or the public at large.
 That doesn’t just mean having a positive attitude and ability to work as a team player.
-It’s also about being able to deal with obstacles and tricky feedback like a pro, and leaving every customer feeling positive about the experience they’ve just had.
+It’s about being able to deal with obstacles and tricky feedback like a pro.
+And it also means leaving every customer feeling positive about the experience they’ve just had.

-It’s also why we often place real value on video interviewing for employers to find out more about candidates in a pre-interview stage.
-Video interviewing can be a way for qualities that otherwise wouldn’t come across on paper to really shine through.
-We’ve definitely experienced cases where a personal quality a candidate has actually makes their lack of experience irrelevant.
+It’s also why we often place real value on video interviewing for employers.
+This allows us to find out more about candidates in a pre-interview stage.
+Qualities that otherwise wouldn’t come across on paper can really shine through.
+We’ve experienced cases where a personal quality a candidate has makes their lack of experience irrelevant.

-Well-matched candidates turn into happy members of the team and hopefully stay an asset to your business for years to come.
+Well-matched candidates turn into happy members of the team.
+And hopefully they stay an asset to your business for years to come.

 That’s why we feel personality can be as vital as experience when it comes to landing a magic mix of passion, drive, teamwork, skills and expertise.
-While finding the right balance might mean you should be a little more open minded when you’re recruiting, the results could be that you’re on to a winner.
+Finding the right balance might mean you should be a little more open minded when you’re recruiting,.
+And the results could be that you’re on to a winner.